ESO-EAST News and Activities

 Upcoming News and Events

-21 May: 5th Annual ESO-EAST Workshop at ESOC, Milan Italy
+5th Annual ESO-EAST Workshop at ESOC, Milan, IT

 Past Meetings and Reports

 15 May 2018: 4th Annual ESO EAST Workshop at ESOC – Gothenburg, Sweden

 20 April 2018: Central Asian Summit - Tashkent, Uzbekistan

 On April 20th ESOC, a regional ESO-EAST Meeting for Central Asian countries in Tashkent took place.

 After these 5 countries presented the Status Quo of stroke care and also a specific SWOT analysis.
 It became apparent that clustering some countries within a similar geographic region and similar economic region is a useful exercise to address specific regional problems and to identify potential solutions.

 Prof. Tsikaridse from Tbilisi, Georgia, who gave also a very impressive presentation about stroke epidemiology was encouraged by the ESO-EAST Steering Committee Members, Valeria Caso, Natan Bornstein and Milan Vosko to prepare a specific publication about “Stroke in Central Asia”.